-King Island Landcare Group (KILG)- formerly KI Natural Resource Management Group (KINRM) undertakes a number of projects each year, as funds and human resources allow - see the following list.
+King Island Landcare Group (KILG)- formerly KI Natural Resource Management Group- undertakes a number of projects each year, as funds and human resources allow - see the following list.

 - Currie Wharf Bush Restoration Project The area is a great example of King Island coastal bushland, including peaceful gullies and lookout spots.
-It was overrun by weeds and most of it is very difficult to access, but plantings and natural regeneration are turning this area into a trhiving, diverse coastal habitat.
-Field days will be held regularly through 2020 with funding from the Australian Government Communities Environment Program, CCNRM and KI Council and TasPorts.
+It was overrun by weeds and most of it is very difficult to access, but plantings and natural regeneration are turning this area into a thriving, diverse coastal habitat.
+Regular field days have been held with funding from the Australian Government Communities Environment Program, CCNRM and KI Council and TasPorts.
 Future field days will be held as opportunities arise.

 - Inkweed Eradication - (Phytolacca octandra).
 Inkweed has been found on King Island around Fraser Road, North Pegarah and Pegarah Forest.
 This is a NEW INCURSION on King Island, the only known location in Tasmania.
-The King Island Natural Resource Management Group has funding to start an Inkweed control program to eradicate this weed from King Island.
+The King Island Landcare Group has funding to start an Inkweed control program to eradicate this weed from King Island.

-- KINRM liaises with King Island Council, DPIPWE (especially Biosecurity and Parks and Wiildlife) to promote management of weeds, feral cats, deer, and wallaby.
+- KILG liaises with King Island Council, DPIPWE (especially Biosecurity and Parks and Wildlife) to promote management of weeds, feral cats, deer, and wallaby.

-- KINRM promotes Landcare and sustainable agriculture to farmers and land managers on King Island.
+- KILG promotes Landcare and sustainable agriculture to farmers and land managers on King Island.
 Until June 2018 KINRM employed a Regional Landcare Facilitator but this position is no longer funded.

 The Cradle Coast Authority NRM Sustainable Agriculture team works to protect and improve our productive landscapes by ensuring a sustainable balance between economic, environmental and social values.
 They frequently offer training and networking opportunities for landholders, and occasionally have funding available for special projects.

-- KINRM Strategy Plan 2010 - 2020 is due for update, but the process awaits funding opportunities.
+- KILG Strategy Plan 2010 - 2020 is due for update, but the process awaits funding opportunities.